Welcome at RacingNews365

 Formula 1

-How much does a Formula 1 car weigh?
+F1 car weight explained: How much does an F1 car weigh?

 Article

-To news overview © Red Bull Content Pool / Getty Images
+To news overview © XPBImages

 F1 cars may be setting records in terms of outright speed, but they are also bigger and heavier than ever before.

-In the 10 years between 2009 and 2019, car weight increased by a whopping 138kg.
+In the 10 years between 2009 and 2019, the F1 car weight increased by a whopping 138kg.
 F1's turbo-hybrid V6 engines, bigger wheels/tyres and an array of safety-based changes (most recently the addition of the Halo) have all played a role.

 Another factor is that cars are now required to go the full Grand Prix distance (around 300km) on one tank of fuel.
+Below, you'll find how much an F1 car has weighed over the years in F1.

-F1 car weight over the years
+F1 car weight history & future

 Year Weight